peter88213/novelyst/docs/help/export_menu.md

 text document (odt) with chapter and scene markers.
 File name suffix is `_proof`.

--   The proof read document is placed in the same folder as the project.
--   Document's filename: `<project name>_proof.odt`.
--   Text markup: Bold and italics are supported.
-Other highlighting such as underline and strikethrough are lost.
 -   Scenes beginning with `<HTML>` or `<TEX>` are not exported.
 -   All other chapters and scenes are exported, whether "used" or "unused".